-Request from East Bellevue Community Council (EBCC) for Council determination that its "necessary expenses" include funding to pay for appellate legal counsel to pursue appeal of trial court ruling that community councils lack statutory jurisdiction to take action on shoreline conditional use permits.
+Request from East Bellevue Community Council (EBCC) for Council determination that its "necessary expenses" include additional funding to pay for appellate legal counsel to pursue appeal of trial court ruling that community councils lack statutory jurisdiction to take action on shoreline conditional use permits and defend against appeal upholding the EBCC's disapproval of a Conditional Use Permit.
+Additionally, the request seeks funding for an appeal of the Shoreline Conditional Use Permit approved by the Department of Ecology for this transmission line project.
+The EBCC has already filed this appeal and seeks funding to continue with proceedings before the State Shoreline Hearings Board.